Any link may be advertising for which I may get a commission if you buy, at no additional charge to you. See my Disclaimer.

-After the trip, I’m now at 48 of them and will be at 49 in April 2022 when I visited Oregon.
+After the trip, I was at 48 of them and then hit 49 in April 2022 when I visited Oregon.
 (Hawaii just hit the list as 50th in January 2023!)
 By the way, a table of contents appears after map III.
 Edit: I’m working on blog updates regularly until I’ve posted everything from the trip.
 I’ve temporarily placed links to some new posts below the table of contents.
 Use this link to view the Table of Contents.
 By the way, here’s a link to a post about visiting all 50 states.

 Part I map of Eastern states

 While one objective continued the quest to complete my second visit to all 50 states, I had several other objectives as well.
 First, I wanted to see more of this geographically diverse country I call home.
 Second, I wanted to see unique attractions in the eastern half of the US.
 Third, I wanted to demonstrate how it’s possible to cover a lot of territory on a budget and still enjoy the trip!
 By the way, here’s a link to the genesis of The Driveby Tourist!